 Notes

 - For oil-free: Use vegetable broth in place of olive oil for cooking the aromatics.
-Bake the tofu without oil.
+Bake the tofu without oil on a nontoxic ceramic baking sheet.
+See my preferred brand here.

 Nutrition